 - Strengthens the lower limbs;

-- Softens fluid retention in the lower limbs;
+- Reduces fluid retention in the lower limbs;

-Helio Nakaura was the first foreign student to study and practice this method in Japan, and now he intends to spread this technique to benefit the largest number of people.
-He even took an online and face-to-face course for this, you can see details by visiting his website below:
+Helio Nakaura was the first foreign student to study and practice this method in Japan, and now he intends to spread this technique to benefit the greatest number of people.
+He even took an online and face-to-face course for this, you can see details by going to his website below: